-Every parent has heard the familiar request at one point or another: “Can we get a puppy?
-Or a kitty?”
-You smile, because puppies and kittens are cute, but you also groan at the thought of taking on another responsibility.
+At some point as a parent, you’ll probably have to field the question, “Can we get a puppy?”
+You’ll smile, because puppies and kittens are cute, but you might also groan at the thought of taking on another responsibility.

 While no one is going to claim that pets aren’t worth it, we all know that owning one adds a lot to your daily to-do list.
-It doesn’t need to go to school or be lectured, but you do have to take care of it.
+It doesn’t need to go to school or be reminded to make its bed, but you do have to take care of it.
 That always consists of securing some basic needs for your pet, like food and water — but, depending on the pet, this can also include paying for medications, obedience training, or special equipment.

 Here’s how to know if your child is ready to be responsible for a pet.